Hamlet's Solar Powered System

 Click for AFFILIATE LINK Use Promo Code: CANLIFE

 SOLAR POWERED SINCE 2012

 Solar Powered by:

-Our goal was to live as simply, as minimally, and as inexpensively as possible.
+Our goal is to live as simply and as inexpensively as possible as we travel and work across the North American continent.
 Over the years we have winnowed down our needs to a level that we can comfortably sustain.
-Adding a solar panel was key to reaching this goal.
+Adding a solar powered system during our vintage renovation was key to reaching this goal.
 It frees us from expensive electrical hook up campsites, making reservations, and gas generators.
 Solar opened the door to boondocking without sacrificing our basic electrical needs.
-In 2017, we were introduced to Renogy, a solar company in Ontario, CA and have found that we absolutely love their products!
-Take a video tour of our solar powered life!
+In 2017, we were introduced to RENOGY, an awesome, female-owned, solar company in Ontario, CA and have found that we absolutely love their products.